distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/technical_manual/technical_manual.md

 ## 5. Installation Guide
 <!-- This is a 1 to 2 page section which contains a step by step software installation guide.
 It should include a detailed description of the steps necessary to install the software, a list of all required software, components, versions, hardware, etc. -->

-Simple steps to install our node software and clients.

-Where there are command-line examples, it is assumed that the environment is Unix (corresponding commands can be found for Windows).

-See the User Manual (Node Administrator section) for more details on set up of the software.

-All our software is cross-platform and compatible with most modern operating systems, including Windows, Linux, Mac OS X [https://golang.org/cmd/go/#hdr-Compile_packages_and_dependencies]().
-Some clients such as the web client work anywhere where there is a web browser.
+All our software is cross-platform and compatible with most modern operating systems, including Windows, Linux, Mac OS X. Some clients such as the web client work anywhere where there is a web browser.
 We do not require special hardware.
 The software can manage both powerful and less powerful machines.

-In the case of executable binaries we provide precompiled releases on our GitLab for different architectures.
+For executable binaries we provide precompiled releases on our GitLab (see our releases).
 Another option is to compile from source.

+See the User Manual (Node Administrator section) for more details on set up of the software.

+Where there are command-line examples, it is assumed that the environment is Unix (corresponding commands can be found for Windows).

 ### 5.1.
 Node Software